Online Patient Triage in Dermatology: Technology and Benefits

 The patient-reported information typically includes demographic data, medical history, and high-quality images.

 Typically, patients use a smartphone app to gather and send information.
 The information collected is then accessible to providers via a web portal.
 Store-and-forward solutions offer more privacy to patients and increased flexibility to both patients and clinicians.
+Besides, this technology is a great way to attract more patients to your practice whether it is an established practice or if you are looking to set up a new dermatology clinic.

 Using Miiskin Pro to Virtually Triage Dermatology Patients